ddssff/refact-global-hse/README.md

   6. Global tests for minimizing LANGUAGE directives (by trial and error)
   7. Whitespace issues - e.g. a comment directly following a decl should stay with that decl.
+  8. Finish the HasSymbols and HasCNames instances in Symbols.hs.
+Retire FoldDeclared.
+  9. Port from haskell-src-exts to ghc-exactprint.
+ 10. Retire FoldM